 Includes routine examinations, x-rays, and teeth cleaning.
 Call 673-8247 for an appointment.
 Located at the main campus on Dandini Blvd.
 (Bus Route 15 from Citicenter, Last bus stop), Red Mountain Bldg.
 (First Building on the Right), 4th Floor, Room 415.

 Planned Parenthood provides information and confidential counseling on birth control, abortion referral, and pregnancy tests.
-The closest office is located at 455 West 5th St. (688-5555) and the other office is located at 4385 Neil Road, Suite 105 (829-2211).
+The closest office is located at 455 West 5th St. (688-5555).

 People today are worried about getting AIDS.
 You can't just "catch" AIDS like a cold or flu, because it is a different type of virus.
 The AIDS virus is transmitted through sexual intercourse, the sharing of drug needles, or to babies before or during birth.
 If you would like to know more about AIDS or whether you should consider taking a blood test, talk to your doctor.
 Informational brochures are available at the Student Health Center.
 In addition, you can get helpful, confidential information from the National AIDS Information line, 1-800-342-2437.